I Can Cook That

 Chocolate Hazelnut Cake #SplendaHoliday

-We usually have quite a few desserts for the taking, so I decided to make the cake with less added sugar with the help of SPLENDA® Brown Sugar Blend.
+We usually have quite a few desserts for the taking, so I decided to make this Chocolate Hazelnut cake with less added sugar with the help of SPLENDA® Brown Sugar Blend.

 #SplendaHoliday